Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Why is the visual so important?

 It can connect us to our audience.
 And our audience to each other.
-It can add depth to a story, provide evidence to a claim, humour to an anecdote.
+It can add depth to a story, provide evidence to a claim, and humour to an anecdote.

 It can be interactive and customisable.
 And on a very basic level, it draws attention in the first place, which is pretty important!